parulnith/GenAI/Apps/Earth Explorer/Readme.md

 ## 🚀 Getting Started

 1. Clone this repository
-2. Open the game

-Open `earth_explorer.html` in your browser.
-No build step required — everything loads via CDN.

-3. Set your Cesium Ion Access Token below
+2. Set your Cesium Ion Access Token below.
 To get your Cesium token:

 - Visit [https://cesium.com](https://cesium.com) and **sign up** or **log in**.
 - Go to your profile → **Access Tokens** → **Create Token**.